-Upon the request of an employee and with the written approval of the Appointing Authority, an employee may reduce his/her hours from full-time or otherwise change his/her employment condition to less than full-time, and may subsequently change his/her hours back to full-time with the written approval of his/her Appointing Authority.
+D. Reduction of Hours.
+Upon the request of an employee and with the written approval of the Appointing Authority and the Association, an employee may reduce his/her hours from full-time or otherwise change his/her employment condition to less than full-time, and may subsequently change his/her hours back to full-time with the written approval of his/her Appointing Authority.
 Such transactions shall not constitute a layoff or transfer pursuant to this Article.